dakshtyagi0002/dakshtyagi0002/README.md

 </p>

 # 💫 About Me:
-<p align="center">From a young age, I've been drawn to the challenge of unraveling puzzles and finding innovative solutions.
+From a young age, I've been drawn to the challenge of unraveling puzzles and finding innovative solutions.
 Whether it was fixing broken gadgets or exploring the intricacies of technology, problem-solving has always been my passion.
 This early fascination laid the foundation for a career driven by curiosity and a relentless pursuit of excellence.

 After completing my Bachelor's degree in Computer Applications, I embarked on a journey to broaden my horizons by pursuing a Master's in Business Administration at Amity University.
 This interdisciplinary education has not only honed my technical skills but also instilled in me a holistic approach to problem-solving, emphasizing critical thinking and strategic analysis.

 Driven by a relentless pursuit of growth and excellence, I thrive in dynamic environments that challenge me to push boundaries and explore new frontiers.
-Self-motivated, adaptable, and always eager to learn, I approach each endeavor with enthusiasm and determination.</p>
+Self-motivated, adaptable, and always eager to learn, I approach each endeavor with enthusiasm and determination.

 # 🎓 Education:
 - Master's in Business Administration (ongoing)</p>